Faculty and Staff Directory

-Ms. Ann Shanahan teaches Acting, Directing and Text Analysis courses and mentors students in the Second Stage Program.
-She is a faculty associate with the Women’s Studies and Gender Studies Program, where she is a member of the Faculty Gender Research Seminar.
-Ms Shanahan currently serves as Faculty at Large representative to the College of Arts and Sciences Academic Council and as Humanities Representative to the University-wide Faculty Council.
+Ms. Ann Shanahan teaches Acting, Directing and Theatre History courses and mentors students in the Second Stage Program.
+She is a faculty associate with the Graduate School the Women’s Studies and Gender Studies Program, where she is a member of the Faculty Gender Research Seminar.
+Ms Shanahan currently serves as DFPA representative to the College of Arts and Sciences Academic Council and as Humanities Representative to the University-wide Faculty Council.

 Ms. Shanahan is published in Theatre Journal, Text and Presentation and Theatre Topics and has presented numerous papers on acting and directing pedagogy at the Association for Theatre in Higher Education and Comparative Drama Conferences.
-These papers included research from Ms. Shanahan’s book-length research project on Chicago theatre directors entitled Chicago Directs: Stories, Styles and Working Methods of Chicago Theatre Directors.
 She is the focus group representative for the Directing Focus Group at ATHE 2013-2015.

 She was awarded a Gannon Center for Women and Leadership Faculty Fellowship for 2009.
 Her research project entitled A Room of One's Own: Women, Creative Leadership and Home, explores the role of home and houses in women's art and creative lives.
-ROOM(S), Ms. Shanahan’s original adaptation of Virginia Woolf’s essays, was selected as part of Rivendell Theatre Ensemble’s Fresh Produce Festival 2009, in residence at University of Chicago.
-The piece was presented in salon format at Piper Hall in August 2009.
 In 2010 Shanahan was an artist in Rivendell’s The Trojan Women Project, for which she adapted letters from the Gannon Center Archives for staging in Edgewater’s historic firehouse.
-In Spring 2012 she and several faculty members in Women’s Studies and Gender Studies from CAS, the Gannon Center, and Schools of Nursing, Social Work and Communication performed Fornes’ Fefu and her Friends in Piper Hall with the support of a Special Projects Grant from the College.
+In Spring 2012 she and several faculty members in Women’s Studies and Gender Studies from CAS, the Gannon Center, and Schools of Nursing, Social Work and Communication performed Fornes’s Fefu and her Friends in Piper Hall with the support of a Special Projects Grant from the College.

 Prior to joining the Theatre program full time, Ms. Shanahan worked as freelance actor and director and as a guest artist at several colleges and universities.
 She was an ensemble member of the Brecht Company in Ann Arbor, MI and performed internationally in Stockholm and Prague with the American Drama Group and British Festival Theatre Company.